papermashea/smi/README.md

 To view new posts: bundle exec jekyll build

-## Navigation
+## Git workflow

-To update footer links:
+To save local changes: **git push origin 2023**

-- data/footer.yml
+## site

-To update featured projects in sidebar:
+- Never update contents of "_site"
-- data/sidebar.yml
+- Update navigation by updating titles/permalinks and renaming .md files in the root directory markdown pages